firecat53/keepmenu/README.md

 - Supports .kdbx databases, not .kdb.
 - Auto-type username and/or password on selection.
-Select to clipboard if desired (clears clipboard after 30s).
+Select to clipboard if desired (clears clipboard after 30s on X11 or after 1 paste on Wayland).
 - Background process allows selectable time-out for locking the database.
 - Multiple databases can be unlocked and switched on the fly.
 - Use a custom [Keepass 2.x style auto-type sequence][6].